vinas94/ModelDeployment/README.md

 <img src="./flask_docker_k8.png">

-The example DryBeans classification app which will be discussed in this document has been deployed on GKE and can be accessed **here**.
+The example DryBeans classification app which will be discussed in this document has been deployed on GKE and can be accessed [here](http://34.118.33.84/).

 The following sample request to the API would return a predicted class: